solo-io/gloo-docs/gloo/docs/user_guides/upstreams/aws_upstream.md

 ### Create AWS Upstream

-Then to create an AWS Upstream so that Gloo can both do Lambda service discovery, and to allow you to create virtual services with route rules referencing Lambda function.
+This is how you create an AWS Upstream so that Gloo can do both: Lambda service discovery; and allow you to create routing rules referencing those Lambda functions.

 ```shell
 glooctl create upstream aws --help